RobynNordell.com Conservative Election Recommendations

 JUDICIAL RECOMMENDATIONS

-For the upcoming Tuesday, March 5, 2024, California Primary Election
+For the upcoming Tuesday, November 5, 2024, Presidential General Election

-For the Tuesday, March 5, 2024, California Primary Election
+For the Tuesday, November 5, 2024 California Presidential Election

 ADDITIONAL WAYS OF FINDING OUT ABOUT JUDGES - for those who want to do their own research.